Chrissy Teigen on Freezing Her Skin-Care, Mom-Approved Makeup and Why Luna Feels Pretty

 As she should.
 Just because she's traded in her city lifestyle for a quiet Malibu home, where she cuddles with John Legend, Luna and Miles on the beach, doesn't mean she's left her glamorous lifestyle as a Sports Illustrated model and red carpet stunner behind...completely.

-This is where her new summer line comes in.
+This is where her collaboration with Becca Cosmetics comes into play.
 The Endless Summer Glow lip shades, Bronze and Glow Palette and Glow Body Oil connect her life as a busy mom with her love for beauty.

 "I think the inspiration [for the collection] came from just having such an appreciation for the beach," she continued.
 "This is a natural, beautiful glow that you can throw together effortlessly.
 Honestly, with the babies now and a family and always running around, it's so nice to just be ale to do a beautiful lip gloss and this body oil."